 By combining ownership data with USDA cropland data, we can find out who owns the most cropland by each county.
 This map ranks the total acreage by private owners.
 Other ownership types can be found elsewhere.

 This map represents the top 20 private owners of land in three counties: Santa Cruz, Monterey, San Benito.
 In this map the top 20 landowners are ranked by the total acres owned.
-The layer selector can show one county at a time.
-The top 5 biggest owners are shown in red yellow and orange.

 Information from the county assessor's office shows how land in the Central Coast is divided by its ownership status.
+This map broadly, separates ownership category into public, private, and parcels without data.

 Conservation easements are one tool for farmland preservation.
 By essentially selling the development rights to a conservation organization like the state or non-profit, the land owner gets a tax incentive and the peace of mind that the land can not be used for development.
 But these tools are relatively new and while their legal construction promises conservation in perpetuity, it is unclear how agricultural use fits in with this strategy.
 Jessica Beckett and Ryan Galt, researchers from UC Davis, explored how land trusts and conservation easements interact with the land access issues for beginning farmers in the central coast.
 They argue that the values of conservation in some of these organizations may create a tension between the values and needs of small scale agriculture.
 Nonetheless, without some form of mechanism to combat the potential development value of agricultural land, it is unclear how lease rates may be reigned in to allow access to beginning farmers.
 Zoom in to see the actual parcel boundaries of these properties and click the points to get details on the easement owners.